 And Alister Tenpenny for that matter.
 He wasn't "cool", but he was polite and kind.

 Tenpenny specifically asked Burke to evacuate Megaton before blowing it up.
 Burke... didn't really bother, but Tenpenny doesn't know that.
 Tenpenny's only truly negative point is being a ghoul hater... and to be perfectly fair to him, the ghouls in the tower's vicinity gave him very little reason to be polite to them.
 Other than that he's largely just not terribly bright, in spite of being the boss.
+Keep in mind, that Tenpenny only wanted to blow up Megaton because it was "an eyesore" from his balcony view of the wasteland (let that sink in).
+And for fun he would snipe at any living thing in his view from the balcony.
+Whether it be Ghouls, mutants or random people.
+He is one of only nine NPCs in the game to have "Very Evil Karma"

 The add-ons to the game have their fair share of affably evil characters too.
 The Pitt gave us Ashur (assuming you see him as evil after certain reveals towards the end of the DLC), while Point Lookout gave us Tobar.